roytang/roytang/README.md

 Latest notes:

 - [Feb.
+24, 2026, 8:12 p.m. ](https://roytang.net/2026/02/116125541446664240/): For some reason the Breath of Fire sound tracks are available on Steam, even though the games themselves are not.
+(BOF4 is however available on GOG, and of course all the games can be played on PC via less licit means) #gaming #steam #capcom #breathoffire Steam search results for &quot;Breath of Fire&quot;
+- [Feb.
 24, 2026, 10:11 a.m. ](https://roytang.net/2026/02/o72bwqa/): With 2 6mv and 2 7mv i would not go below 17
 - [Feb.
 18, 2026, 11:10 p.m. ](https://roytang.net/2026/02/116092269003931035/): Being a software developer / programmer hasn&#x27;t been great recently, but I imagine it&#x27;s much worse if your name is Claude
 - [Feb.
 18, 2026, 7:49 p.m. ](https://roytang.net/2026/02/116091478216655241/): Today in trying to dig up the past: Found an old 1TB SATA hard drive in storage that was probably from 2 PCs ago (pre-2015), and I was excited!
 What treasures I might be able to find in there!
 But I needed an enclosure for it, so I ordered one and it arrived after a few days, and to my disappointment the drive was empty and the Disks program says it is &quot;likely to fail soon&quot; D: Sad.
 [19:51] I also found two 40gb IDE hard drives, which are most likely from two PCs I bought in 2003, and of
 - [Feb.
 17, 2026, 5:24 p.m. ](https://roytang.net/2026/02/o5u6u7q/): I think id reply something snarky like &quot;its a surprise!&quot; Or &quot;we can find out together!&quot; But practically something along the lines of &quot;it depends on whether you respond or not&quot; might be good.
 But no your response was fine for me
-- [Feb.
-16, 2026, 12:42 p.m. ](https://roytang.net/2026/02/116078473226061660/): For the past week or so NDRRMC has been spamming me with Mayon warnings even though I am nowhere near Bicol.
-I am the only one in the house getting these!
-WTH #philippines Screenshot of sms messages from NDRRMC warning about mayon

 [View all notes](https://roytang.net/notes)